eemonn/DishProject/i1_worksheet.md

 We were fortunate enough not to have to move any of our features to iteration 2, as we properly planned for iteration 1.
 However, we actually ended up needing to implement a feature that we had not thought about originally.
 We had planned all of the main pages and important features for our app and forgotten that we would require a home/landing page.
 This feature was added to our issues early in iteration 1 and we drew out a simple design prototype.
-The code for the homepage UI was written and upon seeing it, we made a design change to it and ended up completely overhauling and redisigning the UI.
+The code for the homepage UI was written and upon seeing it, we made a design change to it and ended up completely overhauling and redesigning the UI.
 The new UI was written and implemented towards the end of iteration 1.

 **Linked Feature:
 [Homepage](https://code.cs.umanitoba.ca/winter-2022-a02/group-4/dish-project/-/issues/19)**